"And as you wish that others would do to you, do so to them."

 Failure to abide by these expectations may result in an individual being asked to withdraw from the meeting and potentially be refused an invitation to future meetings.

 In 2019/2020, governor business will be conducted through two full meetings each term.
 The first of these will focus primarily on leadership and management, and will include resources and premises matters.
 The second of the termly Full Governing Body (FGB) meetings will focus primarily on outcomes for learners and teaching and learning matters.
-In addition to this our Governing Body fulfils its responsibilities for the strategic leadership of our Children's Centre.

 Agreed Minutes from Part 1 of Previous Governing Body Meetings

 Part 1 minutes of Full Governing Body meetings are posted to the website when approved by the Governing Body.